-- Fifteen digital video aerial surveys were flown in the mid-Atlantic study area over two years (March 2012-May 2014). - Planes flew at a speed of approximately 250 km/hr and at an altitude of 610 m.
-Using camera technology developed by HiDef Aerial Surveying, Ltd. of the United Kingdom, four super high-definition video cameras captured a 200 m wide transect strip. - Video data were analyzed by two teams to locate and identify objects in the footage. - Flight heights were estimated for flying animals using a patented extended parallax method. - Audit processes, including blind re-review of 20% of video data, were carried out as part of both the object location and identification procedures. - Completed datasets are available online at our website and are also included in the US Fish and Wildlife Service's Northwest Atlantic Seabird Catalog database.
+- Fourteen digital video aerial surveys were flown in the broader Mid-Atlantic Baseline Studies (MABS) study area over two years (March 2012-May 2014). - Surveys from March 2013 to May 2014 expanded the high density survey coverage inshore and south of the Maryland Wind Energy Area (WEA).
+An additional 15th survey of the Maryland study area (including both the expansion area and the WEA) was flown in August 2013. - Planes flew at a speed of approximately 250 km/hr and at an altitude of 610 m.
+Using camera technology developed by HiDef Aerial Surveying, Ltd. of the United Kingdom, four super high-definition video cameras captured a 200 m wide transect strip. - Video data were analyzed by two teams to locate and identify objects in the footage. - Flight heights were estimated for flying animals using a patented extended parallax method. - Audit processes, including blind re-review of 20% of video data, were carried out as part of both the object location and identification procedures. - Completed datasets are available online at our website and are also included in the U.S. Fish and Wildlife Service's Northwest Atlantic Seabird Catalog.